Search

 Clarification 4-2011

-U the correspondence is reproduced below.“Law 12, Definitions state: “A knock-on occurs when a player loses possession of the ball and it goes forward, or when a player hits the ball forward with the hand or arm, or when the ball hits the hand or arm and goes forward, and the ball touches the ground or anothe ... g scenarios, has a knock-on occurred?
-If so, who has knocked the ball on?1.
-Ball-carrier A from the re
+U the correspondence is reproduced below.
+“Law 12, Definitions state: “A knock-on occurs when a player loses possession of the ball and it goes forward, or when a player hits the ball forward with the hand or arm, or when the ball hits the hand or arm and goes forward, and the ball touches the groun ... e, in the following scenarios, has a knock-on occurred?
+If so, who has knocked the ball on?
+1. Ball-carrier A fro

 Clarification 7-2003